assemmohamed662-gif/Retail-Analysis/README.md

 ## 🔧 Step-by-Step Transformation

-Using Power BI and DAX, I followed these steps to build a reliable analysis:
+Using Power BI, I followed these steps to build a reliable analysis:

-1. **Data Modeling:** Imported raw CSV and Excel files, creating relationships between sales, products, and geography to build a solid data foundation.
+1. **Data Modeling:** Connected four tables (Orders, Products, Retailers, Returns) and built relationships to create a solid data foundation.
-2. **Data Cleaning:** Audited the datasets to ensure currency consistency and handled missing values in the regional categories.
+2. **Data Cleaning:** Audited the datasets to ensure consistency and handled missing values across regional categories.
-3. **KPI Logic (DAX):** Wrote custom DAX measures to calculate:
-   - **Profit Margin %:** To see which products were actually making money after costs.
-   - **Sales by Gender:** To compare performance across customer segments.
-   - **Year-over-Year (YoY) Growth:** To compare current performance against previous periods.
+3. **KPI Selection:** Used pre-calculated fields from the dataset including Profit, Profit Margin, and Sales Amount to drive all visuals.
-4. **Interactive Design:** Built an Executive Summary view that allows management to filter by region or year to see instant results.
+4. **Interactive Design:** Built an Executive Summary page that allows management to filter by region and year to see instant results.

 ---

 ## 💡 What the Data Told Me

 - **2020 Margin Collapse:** Profit margin dropped to near zero in 2020 despite stable costs — pointing to a demand-side issue.
-Recovery was confirmed in 2021.
+Recovery confirmed in 2021.
 - **Gender Gap:** Men account for 56% of total sales (£4.0M) vs. women at 44% (£3.1M), consistently across all product colors.
 - **Top Category:** Hoodies & Sweatshirts lead all categories at 60K units — nearly double Tees (35K).
 - **Top Colors:** Blue, Black, and Red dominate sales across both male and female segments.
 - **Channel Performance:** Franchise is the top-performing retail channel, followed by Local Stores.

 ---